Director of Career Services

 • Represents trust, strong foundation, and helpfulness.

-• Should portray a bridge as a metaphor from school to the real world.
+• Portrays a bridge as a metaphor from school to the real world.

 I started the process by looking into photos of bridges around the world.
 I searched for photos that had a simple design with an interesting perspective.
 As you can see in the image below, the source of my inspiration came from the perspective of the Mackinac Bridge in Michigan.

 I sketched 40 drafts for presentation to Elke.
 The one we selected was number 26, which had a clear indication of what Elke was looking for.